 Phase 3 is good enough for users that want to achieve great performance while using regular and easy to print materials.
 Some technical material choices, users may want to use, fall beyond the Creality firmware and original hardware limitations.
 Creality units are set to work with materials which processing temperature is limited at 260 °C. It is known some Nylons and Polycarbonates require higher temperatures to be properly processed.

-Phase 4 brings Slice Engineering hotends along with their thermistors and heater cartridges, for users that want no such limitations.
-Work limits are raised to allow all thermoplastic materials printable on an open chamber.
-Upgrading the thermistor requires to change the temperature tables on the firmware, and along the added heater cable it also requires a new cables set.
+Phase 4 brings Slice Engineering hotends along with their 300 °C thermistor and 24v 50W heater cartridge, for users that want no such limitations.
+Work limits are raised up to 300 °C to allow all thermoplastic materials printable on an open chamber.
+Upgrading the thermistor requires to change the temperature tables on the firmware, and requires new cables sets we are preparing.

 Phase 4 will require cables and firmwares to be replaced.

 We want to state the obvious.
 Bondtech is not Creality.
 This meaning, we have no participation neither responsibility over their product design and manufacturing.
 Due to observed small inconsistencies on Creality manufacturing, sometimes models may require different solutions than expected, or small adjustments.
 Please be aware and prepared.

 Want to know more?